 The landmark of Liechtenstein, the Vaduz Schloss, home to the ruling monarch and which overlooks the capital from high above on a hill.

 Characterful housing in the Mittledorf area of Vaduz.

-With a quick wander around the shopping area of Vaduz, and an unpalatably expensive pizza downed, I made my way by bus out to Triesenberg, a small mountain village with breathtaking views of the snow-capped Alps around 10km east of the capital.
-Indeed, my ears kept popping as we drove, zig-zag wise, up the mountainside being, as it is, nearly 1000m above sea level.
-And this last point is, of course, where Liechtenstein pays you back for all the hassle that it has taken to visit it.
+With a quick wander around the Vaduz Stadt, and an unpalatably-expensive pizza eaten, I made my way by bus out to Triesenberg, a small mountain village with breath-taking views of the snow-capped Alps and around 10 kilometres east of the capital.
+Indeed, my ears kept popping as we drove, zig-zag wise, up the mountainside being, as it is, nearly 1000 metres above sea level.
+And this last point is, of course, where Liechtenstein pays you back for all the hassles that you have endured visit it.
 Liechtenstein's main landmark is its landscape: its mountainous slopes, its lush fields and its stunning vistas.
 Adding to the sense of magic was the regular tolling of the St Joseph's Parish church, with its large onion dome.
-Its tolling every quarter of an hour was interspersed by long periods of tuneful tolling - a wonderful soundtrack when taking in the views, a little annoying when you want to go to bed!
+Its tolling every quarter of an hour was interspersed by long periods of tuneful tolling - a wonderful soundtrack to appreciate Alpine views by.

 Overlooking the valley as seen from Triesenberg, a small mountain village just to the east of Vaduz.